-After reading my post about a French Weekend, where I gorged quite bit on fresh figs, someone here in Paris was kind enough to gift me a big bag of these squooshy green beauties that she scored from a weekend in the French countryside.
+After reading my post about a French Weekend, where I gorged quite a bit on fresh figs out in the countryside, someone back in Paris was kind enough to give me a big bag of these nice and ripe green beauties.

-During the season, people with fruit trees always seem to be looking for people willing to take some of the fruit off their hands.
-And I always think it’s funny when people say they have “too much fruit” because, as a city boy who loves fruit but who has never had a fruit tree, I can’t imagine having too much fruit.
+During their seasons, people with fruit trees always seem to be looking for people willing to take some of the fruit off their hands.
+And I always think it’s funny when people say they have “too much fruit” because, as a city boy who loves fruit, I can’t imagine having too much fruit.
 C’est pas possible!

 Here in Paris, fresh figs from the south of France – and elsewhere – are showing up at the markets as well.
 But I have to keep reminding myself that fresh figs can be hard to come by for some, and I count myself amongst the lucky because when I lived in California, I found myself in fresh fig heaven.
 At Chez Panisse, where I worked, a waitress who lived up in Sonoma had a neighbor named Lucille who sold us some of her excess figs, and the red-fleshed figs that grew on her tree were the best I’ve ever had.
 So much so, that we referred to them officially as “Lucille’s figs”.

-There are plenty of other great figs out there, from giant Turkey figs to syrupy-rich Black Mission figs. And there are blonde-fleshed Kadota figs, which I nicknamed “Carol Kadota’s”, after the famed San Francisco stripper, Carol Doda, who was lowered to the performance floor atop a piano powered by hydraulics.
+There are plenty of other great figs out there, from giant Turkey figs to rich, purple Black Mission figs. And there are blonde-fleshed Kadota figs, which I nicknamed “Carol Kadota’s,” after the famed San Francisco stripper, Carol Doda, who was lowered to the performance floor atop a piano powered by hydraulics.

-(Which once crushed a patron to death when it pinned him and his girlfriend – who worked at a club nearby – against the ceiling.
+(Which once took the life of a patron when it pinned him and his girlfriend – who worked at a club nearby – against the ceiling.
 Somehow, someone was thought to have pressed the wrong button while they were doing whatever it is that they were doing up there, and the mechanics malfunctioned.
 The woman managed to survive this “only in San Francisco” story.)

 Juicy ripe figs will crush easily — and safely, with just a bit of cooking.
 Not all the figs in my gift bag were squishy-ripe, so I pulled out the ones that were and promptly ate them.
 Then I diced the rest to use for a chutney, which is often called “pickle”, depending on where you live.